zack-bitcoin/amoveo/docs/basics/scam_immunity.md

 The only secure way to participate in derivatives contracts is using a market with single price batches.
 That means that everyone who makes a trade during a certain period of time, a 5 minute period of time for example, they are all trading at the same price.
 This was famously discovered by John Nash when he designed the second price auction.

-If anyone claims to have secure stablecoins, but there is no market with single price batches, then you can know that it is a scam their stablecoin does not work.
+If anyone claims to have secure stablecoins, but there is no market with single price batches, then you can know that it is a scam and that their stablecoin does not work.

 Economics
 ======